SieGe0701/Discord-Bot/README.md

-# Discord-Bot
-Discord bot that uses gemini api
+A Discord bot that uses gemini api to respond to messages